symphoniacloud/dynamodb-entity-store/documentation/GettingStartedWithOperations.md

 There are three methods on this interface to match the three top-level groupings of operations you can perform:

-* Operations on one type on entity
+* Operations on one type of entity
 * Operations on multiple types of entity
 * Transactional operations (single or multiple entities)